What is Hyperpigmentation?

 Hyperpigmentation is common among nearly all skin types.
 The most common forms of hyperpigmentation include:

-- Sun & Age Spots – Sometimes referred to as liver spots or solar lentigines, these are the most common form of hyperpigmentation, found most often in older adults.
-Generally, age spots are characterized by brown or tan spotty areas of discoloration – appearing most often on the face, hands, neck and other areas left exposed to the sun over long periods of time.
+- Sun & ‘Wisdom’ (we don’t like to call them age spots!)
+Spots – Sometimes referred to as liver spots, medically they are known as ‘solar lentigines.’
+These are the most common form of hyperpigmentation, found most often in older adults.
+Generally, they are characterized by small brown or tan areas of discoloration – appearing most often on the face, hands, neck and other areas left exposed to the sun over long periods of time.

 - Melasma – This condition is characterized mainly by larger patches of darkened, discolored skin.
-Melasma can appear in different areas such as the face (mainly the forehead), but also on the body.
-This condition is more common in women, who are experiencing hormonal fluctuations – often due to pregnancy or taking birth control pills.
-Also, those with darker skin types have a higher rate of developing melasma.
+Melasma most commonly occurs on the face, but can sometimes occur on the body.
+The condition is more common in women, and can also be caused by pregnancy or taking birth control pills.
+Also, those with darker skin types have a higher likelihood of developing melasma.

-- Post-Inflammatory Hyperpigmentation – This form of hyperpigmentation appears most often as spotty patches of dark, brown skin as a result of an inflammatory skin condition, such as acne or eczema.
-Generally, if a patient suffers from an inflammatory skin issue, no matter the age, race or gender, they are highly susceptible to this type of discoloration.
+- Post-Inflammatory Hyperpigmentation – This form of hyperpigmentation appears as a result of an inflammatory skin condition, such as acne or eczema.
+Generally, if a patient suffers from an inflammatory skin issue, no matter the age, race or gender, they can develop this type of discoloration.

 Causes of Hyperpigmentation